ahmadswalih/indiannumber-detection-backend/README.md

 This project is a Node.js backend application that handles video uploads, extracts frames from the video, and uses a license plate recognition SDK to identify and authenticate vehicles.

+## About

+This backend application is designed to enhance security and streamline vehicle access management for various facilities such as gated communities, parking structures, or corporate campuses.
+It provides an automated solution for vehicle identification and authentication, eliminating the need for manual checks and improving overall efficiency.

+### Use Case

+The primary use case for this application is in scenarios where vehicle access needs to be monitored and controlled:

+1. **Gated Communities**: Residents can upload videos of vehicles entering the community.
+The system automatically recognizes license plates and verifies if the vehicle belongs to a resident or registered visitor.

+2. **Parking Structures**: For commercial or public parking areas, the system can quickly process incoming vehicles, identify frequent users, and potentially automate billing or access control.

+3. **Corporate Campuses**: Companies can use this system to manage employee and visitor parking, ensuring only authorized vehicles are granted access to the premises.

+4. **Event Venues**: For large events with dedicated parking, organizers can use this system to verify attendees' vehicles and manage parking allocations efficiently.

+5. **Law Enforcement Support**: While not its primary purpose, the system could potentially assist law enforcement in identifying vehicles of interest in investigations.

+### Key Benefits

+- **Automated Recognition**: Eliminates the need for manual license plate checks, reducing human error and increasing efficiency.
+- **Quick Processing**: Capable of handling multiple frames from a video, increasing the chances of accurate plate recognition.
+- **User Authentication**: Integrates with a user database to quickly identify known vehicles and their associated information.
+- **Flexible Implementation**: Can be adapted for various scenarios where vehicle identification is needed.
+- **Enhanced Security**: Provides a log of vehicles entering a facility, which can be crucial for security purposes.

+By automating the process of vehicle identification and authentication, this application significantly reduces the time and resources needed for manual checks, while also improving accuracy and security.

 ## Features

 - Video upload handling